robertosc/gantt_tcu/gantt1.md

     Diseño vertical  :a1, 01-08-2020, 10d
     Diseño horizontal     :a2, after a1  , 10d
     Diseño de pared       :a3, after a2, 10d
+    Correciones             :after a4, 6d

-    section cotizaciones
+    section Cotizaciones
-    Materiales construcción      :after a4, 12d
+    Materiales construcción      :a5, after a4, 12d
-    Materiales hidroponia        :a5, after a4, 15d
+    Materiales hidroponia        :after a4, 22d